Skip to main content

 Nobody buys a pellet grill because they enjoy cleaning it.
 The whole point is low-effort cooking.
 But if you skip maintenance, the grill reminds you eventually.
 Grease fires, temperature swings, failed ignitions.
 I have seen every one of those happen because someone decided cleaning could wait another month.

-Here is the 20-minute protocol I use after every 4-5 cooks.
+Here is a 20-minute protocol to run after every 4-5 cooks.
 It is not complicated.
 It does not require special tools.
 It keeps the grill running the way it did when it was new.

 Why Cleaning Matters (Beyond the Obvious)